tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 kubectl cluster-info
 ```

 The above command takes roughly 35sec on my Dell XPS laptop.
-After that the cluster is up and running and you can interact with it
+After that, the cluster is up and running and you can interact with it
 via `kubectl` once you set the `KUBECONFIG` as described in the output above.
 Clusters can of course also be deleted again using
 `kind delete cluster`.
 This is almost everything that needs to be said about kind at this point - Later on I will also mention the
-ability to preload docker images using `kind load` but this isn't yet relevant.
+ability to preload Docker images using `kind load` but this isn't yet relevant.

 What _is_ important is the fact that creating, deleting and interacting with Kubernetes clusters via kind is trivial, has no dependencies
-beyond docker and thus works on Linux, macOS and Windows.
+beyond Docker and thus works on Linux, macOS and Windows.

-## KubeNix: Validation for free and no yaml in sight either
+## KubeNix: Validation for free and no YAML in sight either

-The [KubeNix](https://github.com/xtruder/kubenix) parses a Kubernetes configuration in Nix and validates it against the official swagger
+The [KubeNix](https://github.com/xtruder/kubenix) parses a Kubernetes configuration in Nix and validates it against the official Swagger
-specification of the designated kubernetes version.
+specification of the designated Kubernetes version.
 Furthermore it changes the way in which you can work with, and organize your
 deployment configuration.

 With deployments configured in JSON or YAML, files are the smallest unit to work with.
 There is little that can be done in terms of